IntanNanda/nestjs-boilerplate/README.md

-# NestJS Boilerplate with PostgreSQL (Raw SQL, No ORM)
+# NestJS Boilerplate

-A NestJS boilerplate built with **raw SQL PostgreSQL** approach without ORM.
+A NestJS boilerplate.
 Designed with modular architecture, custom database provider, and modern tooling.

 ---